Skip to Content

 Before reading a single horse’s past performance lines, read the race header — the information at the top of the page that describes the race itself.
 This is where the class level, eligibility conditions, purse, distance, and surface are listed.
 Understanding the race conditions tells you what kind of horse you’re looking at and what the speed figures mean.

 The class drop is one of the most important signals in the form.
 A horse that has been running in $25,000 claiming races and is entered today for $16,000 is dropping in class — it gets full credit for every speed figure it earned at the higher level.
 A horse moving up from maiden company needs a slight discount because it hasn’t yet proven itself against open competition.
-For a complete explanation of how the claiming system works within this context, see our guide to how claiming races work.
+For a complete explanation of how the claiming system works within this context, see the guide to claiming races.

 Speed Figures Explained

 Look at a horse’s last three speed figures as a trend, not as individual data points.
 A horse with figures of 72-78-83 is improving — each race it has run faster than the last.
 A horse with figures of 88-82-79 is declining.
-A horse with figures of 80-79-81 is consistent — running roughly the same race every time.
+A horse with figures of 80-79-81 is consistent.

 Speed figure trend guide: